-Joe Girard has laid claim to the title “The World’s Greatest Retail Salesman.”
+Joe Girard laid claim to the title “The World’s Greatest Retail Salesman.”
 In fact, the Guinness Book of World Records bestowed that title on him for twelve consecutive years.

 The numbers speak for themselves.